-- The best upcoming horror movies of 2018
+- The best upcoming horror movies of 2018 and beyond

 - Every upcoming video game movie for 2018 and beyond

 - The hottest new TV shows you don't want to miss

 Release date: December 12, 2018 (UK)/December 14, 2018 (US)

 Didn't realise there's a Spider-Man movie coming this year?
 Don't panic, you haven't missed a new Marvel movie without realising it.
 Spider-Man: Into the Spider-Verse is actually Sony's other big blockbuster of the year (besides Venom) and it's an animated film, which is entirely separate from the MCU.
 That hasn't stopped it from riffing off the idea of multiple Spider-Mans though as this version of Spider-Man, Miles Morales, finds himself face-to-face an alternate Peter Parker/Spider-Man, Spider-Gwen, and even Spider-Ham when their alternate dimensions are thrown together.
 If you're thinking the release of Spider-Man: Far From Home next year is more than enough Spidey action for you, then watch the Into the Spider-Verse trailer and be prepared to change your mind.
 This is a must-see upcoming movie.